 - To guide the public in human and proper care of animals.

 Meetings: Wednesdays, 7:00 - 8:30 p.m.
 September through May, at the Terryville Congregational Church.

 Address: 238 Main Street Terryville, CT 06786

 Web Site: http://www.terryvillepl.info/friends.html

-Meetings: Monthly, second Monday, 6:30 p.m. in the Terryville Public Library Community Room.
+Meetings: Third Saturday of each month, 9 a.m. in the Terryville Public Library Community Room.

 The Friends is a voluntary, nonprofit group of interested citizens whose purpose is to enhance the value of the library to the community.
 To accomplish this, the Friendsundertake projects to publicize the library and underwrite the cost of speakers, events, and useful, special library materials.
 They focus on projects that lie outside the scope of the library's budget.

 Check out the Friends of the Library "Booktique" book sale at 244 Main Street, Terryville (next to the Terryville Public Library).
 It is held on the third Saturday of every month from 10:00 a.m. to 2:00 p.m.